Mediastinal germ cell tumor: Diagnosis

 The diagnosis of a mediastinal germ cell tumor should be considered in all young males with a mediastinal mass.
 In addition to physical examination and routine laboratory studies, initial evaluation should include CT of the chest and abdomen, and determination of serum levels of HCG and alpha-fetoprotein.

 Treatment

 Pure mediastinal seminomas are curable in the large majority of patients, even when metastatic at the time of diagnosis.
-These tumors are highly sensitive to radiation therapy and to combination chemotherapy.
+These tumors are highly sensitive to radiation therapy and combination chemotherapy.
 However, the cardiotoxicity of mediastinal radiation is substantial and the standard treatment of mediastinal seminomas is with chemotherapy using bleomycin, etoposide and cisplatin for either three or four 21-day treatment cycles depending on the location of any metastatic disease.

 Patients with small tumors (usually asymptomatic) that appear resectable usually undergo thoracotomy and attempted complete resection followed by chemotherapy.

 The treatment for mediastinal nonseminomatous germ cell tumors should follow guidelines for poor-prognosis testicular cancer.
 Initial treatment with four courses of bleomycin, etoposide, and cisplatin, followed by surgical resection of any residual disease, is considered standard therapy.